 Table 24 Optional DFDL features

 In order to provide portability of a DFDL schema, a minimal or extended conforming processor must ensure that all the required properties, as defined in the property precedence sections, are present in a schema, even when those properties are not implemented.
-For example if the bi-directional text feature is not implemented, it is still a schema definition error if dfdl:textBiDi is not set to 'no' an xs:string element.
+For example if the bi-directional text feature is not implemented, it is still a schema definition error if dfdl:textBiDi is not set to 'no' for an xs:string element.

 It is a schema definition error if a DFDL schema uses an optional feature that is not supported by a minimal or extended conforming processor.